clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 * Worked with a team that remodeled and strengthened the structure of a youth-led, non-profit organization to provide advocacy, education, and services relating to menstrual inequity
 * Recruited members nationwide to establish Operation Period chapters in their area
-* Managed chapters through conference calls, walked them through paperwork, chapter requirements, and supervised their progress
+* Managed chapters through conference calls, walked them through paperwork and chapter requirements and supervised their progress

 **Peer Advisor | Psychology Department | University of Oregon**</br>
 *September 2017 – June 2018*</br>